Architecture Principles are a total disaster.

 After experimenting with moving objects, Galileo could formulate the new heliocentric cosmology principle (how planets orbit a sun in a solar system).

-Scientists use observation, experiments, and mathematics to formulate principles.
+Scientists formulate principles using observation, experiments, and mathematics.
 The question is: can you create and formulate a correct principle without using one of these three tools?

 Misconceptions of Enterprise Architecture

 Building architecture is design science.
-Architects are designers of total concepts (architectures) and supervisors of the realization of structures and solutions with the concepts applied.
+Architects are designers of total concepts (architectures) and supervisors of realizing structures and solutions with applied concepts.

-Now strangely enough most enterprise architects do not consider themselves designers.
+Now, strangely enough, most enterprise architects do not consider themselves designers.
 Most architects consider their profession to be about planning and advice.
-This I think is a misconception.
-This attitude towards architecture, not seeing it as a design science, also has its impact on looking at and working with principles.
+This, I think, is a misconception.
+This attitude towards architecture, not seeing it as a design science, also impacts looking at and working with principles.
 The architects feel it is their job to inspire, motivate, and guide people to make decisions, create designs, supervise solution building, and change system structures.
-They don't make decisions, create designs, etc.. whilst this is what they should do.
+They don't make decisions, create designs, etc.. while this is what they should do.
 But now, in the end, no one is doing it.

 Different Views on Architecture Principles